devbret/online-opsec/README.md

 The essence of remaining informed is the ability to quickly and flexibly scale one's awareness over whatever is of interest.
 Accomplished on the Internet with powerful Social Media Monitoring tools and simple techniques to enhance their usefulness.

 ### Adversaries
 There are many different potential threats (to what is valued) faced by the average person, in terms of their/the Online reality.
-And these are also important to understand before diving into threat modeling and the relevant technologies, the tools.
+And these risks are also important to understand before diving into threat modeling and the relevant technologies, the tools.

 #### Social
 Social dangers can include being tricked into unknowingly divulging personally identifiable information.
 Or losing friendships due to gossip.